jebrinton/cs506finalproject/README.md

 - Predicting **tmrw_rain**, employed Logistic Regression, KNN Classifier, Random Forest Classifier, XGB Classifier, and Gb Classifier.

 ### **Backtesting and Performance Evaluation**

+**Backtest Function:** Backtesting is a way to verify that our future weather forecasting would be correct by validating it on past data.
+We performed backtesting on our dataset by taking in a temperature regression model and a rain classification model (as tmrw_rain is a binary indication of if it rains tomorrow or not).
+For each iteration, we trained our models on all preceding data and test on the next 90 days.

+**Parameter Finetuning:** For KNN Classifier and Regressor models, Performed exhuastive hyperparemeter tuning with **GridSearchCV**, which used cross-validation, to find the best n_neighbors.

-Each of these methods resulted in pretty similar performance.
+**Results:** Each of these methods resulted in pretty similar performance.
 We calculated the Mean Average Error (MAE) for each model.

 | Model            | MAE (max temp) | MAE (rain) |
 |------------------|-------|-----------|